 In the term prior to enrollment in SA 897 (PhD Qualifying Examination), the student, in discussion and negotiation with the supervisory committee, must prepare an outline of topics to be addressed through the QE process .
-The QE outline is normally completed during the spring term of Year One for initial enrolment in SA 897 in the summer term of Year One.
+The QE outline is normally completed during the spring term of Year One for initial enrollment in SA 897 in the summer term of Year One.

-To enroll in SA 897 (PhD Qualifying Examination) in summer term of Year One, the student and supervisory committee must agree upon the details of a Qualifying Examination (QE) course outline aimed at providing a solid foundation in the areas of literature that the student will be examined on.
-The QE course outline includes dated milestones, times and dates for committee meetings, and contact information for both students and supervisors.
-This QE course outline forms the basis for the term's work.
-It is signed by the student and their supervisor(s) and submitted to the Program Assistant by the end of the second week of the term of enrollment in SA 897.
-In addition to the agreed-upon literature, the committee may require the student to produce short papers, annotated bibliographies, or bibliographic essays on specific questions that may constitute elements of the QE course outline.
+To enroll in SA 897 (PhD Qualifying Examination) in summer term of Year One, the student and supervisory committee must agree upon the details of a Qualifying Examination outline aimed at providing a solid foundation in the areas of literature that the student will be examined on.
+This QE outline forms the basis for the term's work.
+In addition to the agreed-upon literature, the committee may require the student to produce short papers, annotated bibliographies, or bibliographic essays on specific questions that may constitute elements of the QE outline.
 The goal of the QE course requirement is to facilitate student progress towards examination readiness, recognizing individual situations.

 At the end of the first term of enrollment in SA 897 (PhD Qualifying Examination), the student, supervisor, and supervisory committee will submit a brief progress report to the Graduate Program Chair, via the Program Assistant, indicating whether goals set out in the QE course outline have been achieved or renegotiated.

 Fall Term, Year 2